jemmelot/project/DESIGN.md

 ![](doc/advanced_sketch_results.png)

 ### Components description
+###### Overall data structure
+Since most components of this visualisation are linked together, changing a value in one place may usually mean other values and visualization elements have to be updated.
+These updates can be made using an update function, which takes new data as input values to apply to other elements.
+Data is processed in the following ways:
+- KNMI data: JSON format, each category has its own key-value pairs which can be called using a return-function with the key name as specified place to return from (for example "return d.temperature")
+- Solar panel data: information stored as strings linked to a variable, processed by calling variable name
+- User data: inputs in the dropdown menus can be used as input values for calculation functions.

 The images above contain general descriptions of how they function.
 This paragraph will add remaining details.
 - ###### Country map
 The dots representing the locations of the weather stations can be made by appending circles at the coordinates on the map, which are included in the KNMI datasets.